placebeyondtheclouds/placebeyondtheclouds.github.io/_tabs/projects.md

 tags: [en]
 ---

+### GPU homelab server

+Built a [minimalistic homelab mATX-sized server with NVIDIA GPU, Xeon CPU and REG ECC RAM](https://github.com/placebeyondtheclouds/gpu-home-server).
+Proxmox VE and GPU-enabled Docker containers.
+The server is used as a staging environment for Docker containers for GPU-accelerated apps, for running homelab VMs, running inference on models that require 24GB of VRAM, running training/inference code that requires CUDA v.11-12, rendering videos on CPU and GPU, code compilation.

+---

 ### GPU telemetry

 Set up a GPU telemetry system for the cluster.
 Each node has a docker container with [DCGM-Exporter](https://github.com/NVIDIA/dcgm-exporter) that is leveraging NVIDIA Data Center GPU Manager (DCGM) and collects and exposes GPU metrics to Prometheus.
 Grafana uses this instance of Prometheus as the data source to visualize the GPU metrics.
 The data is used to monitor GPU compute load, temperature, power consumption, and memory usage.

 ---